IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/unit_models/stream_scaler.rst

 Degrees of Freedom
 ------------------

-Stream Scaler blocks generally have zero degrees of freedom.
+Stream Scaler blocks have one degree of freedom (and an additional variable).

 Model Structure
 ---------------